Avg: 3.3 from 351 votes

 P1.
 We started on Touch 'N' Go, which apparently is more common, as we had heard that the original first pitch was mediocre.
 [Edit: many commentators below are saying that it's worthwhile, as well as easier than Touch 'N' Go.]

 P3.
 Head up and left on pocketed rock in the vicinity of a black water streak.
 Pay attention to find the easiest climbing; this is the runout 5.6.
 Your second should be solid for this section.
-Belay on a small ledge.
+Belay on a small ledge beneath a roof, 100'.

 P4.
-Climb around to the right, passing several fixed pitons, and head for the arette.
+Climb around to the right (following a crack of varying width), passing several fixed pitons, and head for the arete.
 The turn back to the left, now heading for the bottom of the large roof.
 Belay just beneath the roof.

-In either case, descend the vast 4th-class slab to the NE, aiming for a cairn on an outcrop.
-Go left below it into a 4th-class gully, and hike around to the trail from the bottom of it.
+In either case, descend the vast 4th Class slab to the NE (per Doug Haller: you are ~2/3 of the way down the slab and just above the final steep scramble to the trail), aiming for a cairn on an outcrop.
+Go left below it into a 4th Class gully, and hike around to the trail from the bottom of it.